Elinor Florence, Author

 This couple who married in Leeds, England is unidentified, but I love the bride’s shy smile and her huge bouquet of roses.

-It wasn’t only grooms who were in uniform!
+Typical of wartime weddings, it wasn’t only grooms who were in uniform!
 Ernie and Joan Howe of Cambridgeshire, England were both in the armed forces when they married on October 3, 1942.

 A pretty bride in a ruffled organdy gown with huge sleeves, a three-tiered wedding cake and a handsome groom made this wartime wedding especially beautiful.